farnoosh27/NLP/README.md

 * Word Embeddings: Representing words or phrases as dense vectors in a continuous vector space.
 Word embeddings capture semantic relationships between words, allowing algorithms to understand word similarities and analogies.

 * Language Models: Statistical models that predict the probability of a word or sequence of words given the context.
-Language models have become increasingly powerful with the development of deep learning techniques and have enabled significant advancements in tasks like machine translation, text generation, and question answering.
+Language models have become increasingly powerful with the development of deep learning techniques and have enabled significant advancements in tasks like machine translation, text generation, and question-answering.

 * Machine Translation: The task of automatically translating text from one language to another.
 Machine translation systems employ various techniques, including statistical methods, rule-based approaches, and neural networks, to achieve accurate translations.